Misbun Sidek rejected the offer in becoming the head coach for Malaysia. BAM must look for a different person to lead the badminton team.

 “The Badminton Association of Malaysia (BAM) have been forced to switch to Plan B after Datuk Misbun Sidek turned down their offer to become the supremo of the national team.

-Ironically, Plan B is basically reverting to their original coaching structure of appointing one chief coach each for the singles and doubles departments.
+Ironically, prostate Plan B is basically reverting to their original coaching structure of appointing one chief coach each for the singles and doubles departments.

 They will name the chief for the doubles department soon.